Blog – Posted on Monday, Mar 11

 Luckily, we’re going to break down those pages for you right now, so you can decide which title you want to tackle first.
-Here are 15 Charles Dickens books that defined Victorian literature — ordered by date completed, as many were originally published in serial form.
-Hopefully you’ll have the best (and not the worst!) of times reading through them.
+Here are all 20 Charles Dickens books: novels and novellas that defined Victorian literature.
+As many were originally published in serial form, we’ve ordered them by the date each book was completed.
+Hopefully, you’ll have the best (and not the worst!) of times reading through them.

 1. The Pickwick Papers (1837)

 Dickens’ first and one of his finest, The Pickwick Papers is admittedly more a loose collection of stories than a traditional novel.
 However, the stories do center around one Mr. Samuel Pickwick: an exuberant old gentleman who gallivants around England with fellow members of his very own “Pickwick Club.”
 The Pickwick Club is firmly committed to scientific exploration — i.e. visiting as much of the southern countryside as possible.
 Along the way they meet many unusual figures, imbibe large quantities of alcohol, and become entangled in a number of sticky situations that nevertheless always seem to work themselves out.

 From the wise words of Pickwick’s street-smart valet to the wild tales of a ubiquitous charlatan, the stories within these stories demonstrate Dickens’ ability to juggle countless plots while still holding fast to readers’ attentions.
 The Pickwick Papers also established many of Dickens’ trademark story elements: the comic and ironic situations, the quintessentially English settings, and the ensemble cast of some rather memorably named characters (including the likes of “Augustus Snodgrass” and “Alfred Jingle”).